miofri/angular_webstore/README.md

 - Admin Functionalities
   - Extended User Management: Modify user roles, and register new users as admin.
 - ... and any other enhancements that are envisioned...
-- Start with some basic unit tests, such as
+- Start with some basic unit tests, such as testing actions and effects.

 ## Prerequisites